 Upon reaching 18th level, you have mastered the mobility crucial to being an effective member of the Sand Spire.

 As a reaction to rolling initiative, whenever you successfully hit with a melee attack, you deal an additional 1d10 damage.
-This additional damage is lost when you are successfully hit by a weapon attack.
+This additional damage is lost when you take damage.

 Whenever you spend your second wind, you may spend your reaction to use this feature again.